-The Company is included in the consolidated federal income tax return and various consolidated or combined state income tax returns filed by the Parent.
-In accordance with the Tax Allocation Agreement applicable to the Parent and each of its subsidiaries, the Company's income taxes are calculated as if the Company filed separate income tax returns with appropriate adjustments to properly reflect the impact of a consolidated filing.
+The Company is included in the consolidated federal income tax return and various consolidated or combined state income tax returns filed by Parent.
+In accordance with the Tax Allocation Agreement applicable to Parent and each of its subsidiaries, the Company's income taxes are calculated as if the Company filed separate income tax returns with appropriate adjustments to properly reflect the impact of a consolidated filing.
 Additionally, the Company files its own separate state income tax returns in certain jurisdictions.
-The current and deferred portions of the income tax expense/(benefit) included in the statement of comprehensive income as determined in accordance with ASC 740, Income Taxes, are as follows:
+The current and deferred portions of the income tax expense/(benefit) included in the statement of comprehensive income as determined in accordance with ASC 740, Income Taxes, for the year ended December 31, 2017 are presented in the following table: